 Discussion

 During infectious disease outbreaks, evaluation of time-varying changes in pathogen transmission is essential to inform outbreak responses.
 Different metrics can be tracked, including incidence of new cases, hospitalisations and deaths, and outbreak growth rates [33,34].
 An important metric that has been inferred in real-time during outbreaks of a range of pathogens is Rt, in part because of its straightforward interpretation [7,9,14].
-Not only is there a threshold value of Rt=1, below which an outbreak can be inferred as being under control, but the value of Rt also provides information about the level of transmission that can occur (relative to current transmission) for an outbreak to grow or decline.
+Not only is there a threshold value of Rt=1, below which an outbreak can be inferred as being under control, but the value of Rt also provides information about the extent to which the level of transmission must change (relative to current transmission) for an outbreak to grow or decline.
 For example, if Rt=2, then more than half of transmissions must be prevented for the outbreak to decline.
 Similarly, if Rt=0.5, then twice as many transmissions may occur before the outbreak begins to grow.
 Precise estimates of Rt are therefore very important.

 Here, we have presented a novel simulation-based approach for estimating Rt in scenarios in which disease incidence time series data are aggregated temporally (Fig 1).
 While epidemiological data may be collected at a fine temporal resolution, it is common for the data to then be aggregated (e.g., into weekly or monthly counts).
 As we have shown, frequently used methods for inferring Rt, such as the Cori method [4,5], may not generate accurate estimates when transmission occurs more rapidly than the temporal resolution of the aggregated data.
 This is because the renewal equation model underlying the Cori method involves assuming that an individual appearing in the time series data at timestep t cannot have infected other individuals appearing in the same timestep.
 Our proposed simulation-based approach addresses this, by exactly matching simulations of a renewal equation model run with a shorter timestep (P timesteps for each timestep in the aggregated data) to the temporally aggregated data.
 The simulation-based approach not only provides accurate estimates of Rt (Fig 2), but can also be applied easily to real-world data (Figs 3-6).
 While using a very large value of P allows the most accurate possible Rt estimates to be obtained from the aggregated data, even relatively small values of P are sufficient for Rt to be inferred accurately (Figs 4,6).